tigrisdata/tigris-os-docs/docs/quickstarts/kubernetes.md

 ## Create a bucket

-First, create a bucket by heading to https://storage.new.
+First, create a Tigris bucket by heading to https://storage.new.
 Give it a name such as mybucket and write it down in your notes.

 ## Create an access key